From School to Home: How to Promote Generalization of Executive Functioning Skills

 Vary Your Instructions and Settings.

 Sometimes known as “train loosely,” one of the easiest ways to promote generalization is to vary up how you teach a skill to your learner.
-We often suggest that decide on the base essentials of the instruction (what must happen every single time a learner is asked to do the task), and anything else that can be changed should be varied during the teaching phase.
+We often suggest deciding on the base essentials of the instruction (what must happen every single time a learner is asked to do the task), and anything else that can be changed should be varied during the teaching phase.

-Let’s go back to our example from earlier of a learner failing to generalize using visual timer for homework.
+Let’s go back to our example from earlier of a learner failing to generalize using a visual timer for homework.

 In this scenario, the “train and hope” method might be teaching the student to use one type of visual timer, with one staff member, at the same time of day, with only one homework subject.